-The VNX7500 is a high-end/large-capacity storage platform.
+The VNX5700 platform is a high-end/mid-capacity storage platform.
 It offers Block, File, or Unified Block and File services.
 These services are composed of:

-- Block-only-Includes a storage processor enclosure (SPE), a 1U 1.2 KW or a 2U 2.2 KW standby power supply (SPS), and disk-array enclosures (DAEs) for holding hard disk drives that are integrated to facilitate Fibre Channel, Fibre Channel over Ethernet (FCoE), and iSCSI Block services to Windows and UNIX hosts. - File-only-Adds the Data Mover enclosure (DME) and Control Station (CS) to SPE, SPS, and DAEs to facilitate File services to CIFS/NFS clients. - Unified Block and File-Uses same hardware as the File-only configuration but adds FC, iSCSI, and FCoE I/O connectivity to provide Block services to host simultaneously so as to provide File services to clients.
+- Block-only-Includes a storage processor enclosure (SPE), a 1U 1.2 KW or a 2U 2.2 KW standby power supply (SPS), and disk-array enclosures (DAEs) for holding hard disk drives that are integrated to facilitate Fibre Channel, Fibre Channel over Ethernet (FCoE), and iSCSI Block services to Windows and UNIX hosts. - File-only-Adds the Data Mover enclosure (DME) and Control Station (CS) to the SPE, SPS, and DAEs to facilitate File services to CIFS/NFS clients. - Unified Block and File-Uses same hardware as the File-only configuration but adds FC, iSCSI, and FCoE I/O connectivity to provide Block services to host simultaneously so as to provide file services to clients.

-The VNX7500 platform supports three types of DAEs; a 15 drive 3.5-inch disk 3U enclosure, a 25 drive 2.5-inch disk 2U enclosure, and a 60 drive 2.5- or 3.5-inch disk 4U enclosure.
-Expansion of up to fifteen 4U DAEs and one 3U DAE (a maximum of 915 disk drives), sixty-six 3U DAEs (a maximum of 990 3.5-inch disk drives), or up to forty 2U DAEs (a maximum of 1000 2.5-inch disk drives) is possible.
-The VNX series is targeted at the entry-level to high-end/large-capacity storage environments that require advanced features, flexibility and configurability.
-The VNX series provides significant advancements in efficiency, simplicity, and performance.
+The VNX5700 platform supports three types of DAEs; a 15 drive 3.5-inch disk 3U enclosure, a 25 drive 2.5-inch disk 2U enclosure, and a 60 drive 2.5- or 3.5-inch disk 4U enclosure.
+Expansion of up to a combination of one 3U DAE and eight 4U DAEs (a maximum of 495 disk drives), thirty-three 3U DAEs (a maximum of 495 3.5-inch disk drives), or up to twenty 2U DAEs (a maximum of 500 2.5-inch disk drives) is possible.

-As an high-end/large-capacity storage platform offering Block, File, and Unified services, the VNX7500 (Figure 1 on page 7) is one of the five models that make up the VNX series.
-For a quick look at the VNX7500 platform hardware features, see Table 1, "VNX7500 hardware feature quick reference," on page 13.
+As an high-end/mid-capacity storage platform offering Block, File, and Unified services, the VNX5700 (Figure 1 on page 7) is one of the five models that make up the VNX series.
+For a quick look at the VNX5700 platform hardware features, see Table 1, "VNX5700 hardware feature quick reference," on page 13.